La Trobe University Exchange

 Melbourne is the capital city of Victoria and has been ranked as one of the world's most livable cities.
 It is referred to as Australia's "cultural capital" and is the birthplace of Australian impressionism, Australian football, and a number of Australian film and television industries.
 Federation Square is the cultural center, with a number of cafes, restaurants, and performances.
 It is also very convenient to travel around the city, with Melbourne having one of the largest operating tram networks in the world.

 The academic year at La Trobe is divided in two semesters.
 The first semester starts at the end of February and finishes at the end of June and the second semester runs from Late July to Late November.
 The curriculum at La Trobe is organized in subjects (similar to UO courses).
 Exchange students are able to choose subjects from all the major areas of study the University offers.
-For a full list of courses offered, please see La Trobe's list of courses available on the sidebar menu.
+For a full list of subjects offered, please see La Trobe's list of subjects available on the sidebar menu.

 Subjects are offered in different formats such as lectures, tutorials, labs, seminars, and workshops.
 During lectures, your teachers will present information to your entire class.
 Tutorials and seminars are smaller group sessions that are sometimes led by your teacher, another academic, or another student.
 Tutorials and seminars are meant to be interactive, and are your chance to get more information about lecture material and assignments.
 La Trobe uses three categories in their teaching approach: problem based learning, enquiry based learning, and flexible learning.

 Most subjects at La Trobe are worth 15 unit points, which is equal to 6 UO quarter credits.
 A course load of four subjects per semester is generally considered full-time at La Trobe University.
 It is a formal requirement of the University and a condition of the student visa that all international students on student visas must maintain full-time enrolment at all times, unless formally permitted.